Text vs Video Therapy: Which Is Right for You?

 Advantages of Text-Based Therapy

-- Flexibility: Write messages whenever thoughts come to you—morning, night, or in the moment
+- Flexibility: Write messages whenever thoughts come to you—morning, night, or in the moment, which may work well for people with busy schedules because they can engage at their own pace

 - Time to reflect: Compose thoughts carefully; no pressure to respond immediately

-- Accessibility: No need for private space for a full session; can message from anywhere
+- Accessibility: No need for private space for a full session; can message from anywhere, which can help when privacy is limited

 - Written record: Can re-read therapist's insights and your own reflections

-- Less intimidating: May feel easier than face-to-face for some people
+- Less intimidating: May feel easier than face-to-face for some people, especially those with high anxiety

-- Continuous support: Feel connected to your therapist throughout the week, not just during one session
+- Continuous support: Feel connected to your therapist throughout the week through regular check-ins and ongoing mental health support, which can also support long-term therapy maintenance and relapse prevention, not just during one session

-- Writing as processing: The act of writing can itself be therapeutic
+- Writing as processing: The act of therapeutic journaling for mental health can itself be healing, whether or not you're currently in therapy

 - Lower technology barrier: Just need basic texting capability